 Ice Mountain (Winter Session)

 With our hearts wrapped in the stillness of winter, we will sit around a glowing fire to talk about how to be assertive and what setting healthy boundries looks like.
 We will sing songs and make protective plant medicine from plants that are particularly good at this.
-While gathering these plants, Coyote shows up.
+While meeting the sleeping winter stalks of these plants, Coyote shows up.
 We tell him we are preparing to soften a hide together to craft buckskin pouches filled with some of the plants we worked with.
 He laughs at us, doubting our abilities to make such finely crafted items, and informs us that he knows the true king of crafting magical buckskin items.
 With pouches adorning our necks, we set out into the forest to find coyote.
 We follow his tracks along the river and up the mountain to find out who the king is so we may learn and further our own skills.
 When we come face to face with coyote, he claims to be king and after seeing our pouches, offers us a trade.
 Knowing how to be assertive with our wants, and how to say no to something that doesn’t feel quite right, we tell coyote how we feel about his trade, and turn around to head home.
 Coyote doesn’t want to take no for an answer, but becomes so impressed by our abilities to hold our boundries, he gifts us a special gift, one that can only be given to a woman who knows how to use her voice.

 Skills Woven in: Assertiveness, Setting Healthy Boundries, Herbal Medicine, Hide Tanning, Natural Embroidery, Bone Work, Tracking, Animal Behavior, Bird Language & More!